marionettejs/backbone.marionette/readme.md

 ### Model And Collection Rendering

-The model and collection views for a composite will only be rendered once, under normal circumstances.
+The model and collection for the composite view will re-render themselves under the following conditions:

-* If you need to explicitly re-render the model's view, you must call `.renderModel()`
-* If you need to explicitly re-render the collection's views, you must call `.rendercollection()`

-There are some scenarios where a collection will will render / re-render all or part of it's collection of models, as well.

 * When the collection's "reset" event is fired, it will re-render the entire list
 * When the collection has a model added to it (the "add" event is fired), it will render that one item to the rendered list
 * When the collection has a model removed (the "remove" event is fired), it will remove that one item from the rendered list

+You can also manually re-render either or both of them:

+* If you want to re-render everything, call the `.render()` method
+* If you want to re-render the model's view, you can call `.renderModel()`
+* If you want to re-render the collection's views, you can call `.rendercollection()`

 ### Events And Callbacks